Society of Our Lady of the Most Holy Trinity: Religious formation

 After several meetings, those who feel called to be either a priest or religious brother in the Society spend an aspirancy year in either Belize or Belcourt, North Dakota.
 This is a year when the aspirants experience living simply and without many material comforts, enabling them to better understand the work of the Society.
 Those who remain interested begin the novitiate year.
-Until 2011, this year was conducted in southern Colorado; now the novices spend the time at the Society's house in Corpus Christi, Texas.
+Until 2011, this year was conducted in Capulin, Colorado; now the novices spend the time at the Society's house in Corpus Christi, Texas.
 This year is crucial, for it is then that the novices better understand their divine vocation, and indeed one which is proper to the institute, experience the manner of living of the institute, and form their mind and heart in its spirit, and so that their intention and suitability are tested.
 Thus, the novices are given the opportunity for longer periods of prayer and spiritual reading as well as silence in order to reflect on the vocation God is offering and nature of their response.
 The spiritual development of the novice is of particular focus, especially through spiritual direction.
 At the end the year the novices receive the religious habit (robes) of the Society and take the simple vows of poverty, chastity and obedience.
 It is then that the person officially becomes a member of the Society: By religious profession, members assume the observance of the three evangelical counsels by public vow, are consecrated to God through the ministry of the Church, and are incorporated into the institute with the rights and duties defined by law.

 Following the novitiate, religious formation continues in one of two directions.